 Worries that are associated with generalized anxiety disorder are in excess and are often intrusive and disruptive.
 Generalized anxiety disorder often manifests as physical symptoms such as restlessness, muscle tension, feeling on edge, and being easily fatigued.

-Many individuals with a generalized anxiety disorder also experience physical symptoms such as sweating, nausea, or diarrhea.
+Many individuals with generalized anxiety disorder also experience physical symptoms such as sweating, nausea, or diarrhea.
 Other conditions that may be associated with stress include irritable bowel syndrome and headaches.

 There are several subtypes of anxiety disorders in addition to Generalized Anxiety Disorder including: